scoulomb/myDNS/2-advanced-bind/5-real-own-dns-application/6-use-linux-nameserver-part-g.md

 </html>
 ````

-We can see the certificate is recongnzed but that it is self-signed.
+We can see the certificate is recognized but that it is self-signed.
 There are 3 possibilities:
-- Certificate is self-signed
+- Certificate is self-signed, so we have to add it manually or use `--insecure`
 - Certificate is recognized by CA
-- Certificate does not match ?
+- Certificate is recognized by CA but does not match the domain

 We will configure reverse NAT as follows